jcs090218/Unity.Mx/README.md

 $ openupm add com.jcs090218.mx
 ```

-‼️ [ATTENTION] ‼️ This package requires the `Visual Scripting` package to be
+This package requires the `Visual Scripting` package to be installed.
-installed.
 Make sure you have it installed!

 <img src="./docs/installation/deps.png" />